MicrosoftDocs/learn/learn-pr/azure/create-composable-bicep-files-using-modules/includes/1-introduction.md

 ## Example scenario

 Suppose you're responsible for deploying and configuring the Azure infrastructure at a toy company.
 You've previously created a Bicep template that deploys websites to support the launch of each new toy product.
-One of the new toys has become extremely popular, and the traffic to the website has increased significantly.
+Your company recently launched a new toy - a remote control wombat.
+The wombat toy has become extremely popular, and the traffic to its website has increased significantly.
+Customers are complaining about slow response times because the server can't keep up with the demand.

 To improve performance and reduce cost, you've been asked to add a content delivery network, or CDN, to the website.
 You know that your company will need to include a CDN in other websites they make in the future.